Knowledge base

 - This feature allows you to create a "virtual" email address without affecting the available quota of email addresses on the paid Mail Service.

 - It is solely intended to redirect incoming emails to one or more (max.
-10 users per redirection) other actually existing addresses.
+10 users per redirection) other existing addresses.

 - Emails considered as spam by Infomaniak will not be redirected (bounce to the sender — and refer to this other guide regarding possible Gmail to Gmail redirections).